 The Storyboard Designer editor is the central location for all design activities for your application.
 It provides a visual representation of all of the screens of the application and allows designers to edit the screen content and get immediate feedback about the look and feel of the application.

-When navigating the editor using selection, there is a breadcrumb at the top that shows the selected object’s hierarchy in the model.
-Entries in the breadcrumb can be clicked on to update the selection in the editor.
 By default, clicking on a group or table will select the group or table object.
-Double clicking on a group or table will enable the selection of the underlying controls.
-Double clicking on the object again will return to the default selection behaviour.
+Double-clicking on a group or table will enable the selection of the underlying controls.
+Double-clicking on the object again will return to the default behavior.

-Additional editing functionality is available through the right-click menu while in the editor, as well as from the main menu.
-This is where you will find functions to manipulate control size, alignment, and z-order/front-back placement, as well as the creation of new controls, layers, and screens.
+Additional editing functionality is available through the right-click menu while in the editor, as well as from the main toolbar at the top of the editor.
+This is where you will find functions to manipulate control size, alignment, and z-order placement, as well as the creation of new controls, layers, and screens.

-Here's an example of a Freeform Layout, screens are positioned in an custom manner:
+Here's an example of a Freeform Layout, screens are positioned in a custom manner:

 Here's another example of a Freeform layout where screens are visually organized into groups:

-The workbench toolbar contains a button to toggle between State Layout and Freeform Layout.
+The editor toolbar contains a button to toggle between State Layout (default) and Freeform Layout.
 Another way to do so is with the context menu in the GDE editor, View>Layout>Freeform Layout.

-In addition to the editing options available right click menu, the toolbar provides functionality that is context sensitive to the editor being used.
-When a Designer file is being edited (and the editor area has focus) the toolbar provides short cuts to several common operations.
+In addition to the editing options available in the right-click menu, the toolbar provides functionality that is context-sensitive to the editor being used.
+When a GDE file is being edited and the editor has focus, the toolbar provides shortcuts to several common operations.

 - Zoom Display